Syria's television confessions fail to convince many

 In late April, pro-government news channel "Addounia" aired what it said was a confession by "terrorist" Ali Othman, who activists say was arrested in March after he helped foreign journalists escape from the besieged city of Homs.

-The interview, which was over an hour long, was publicised a few days beforehand.
+The interview, which was over an hour long, was publicized a few days beforehand.

 In the teaser, the Addounia interviewer walks through dark corridors as tense music plays.
 He creaks open a metal-barred door and walks inside a prison cell, where Ali Othman sits with his head in his hands.